 This dream is easier to turn into reality these days because every type of online writing job you can do from home is available with a quick Google search.

 This wasn’t the case several years ago.
-From 2000 to 2010, it was common for online jobs to turn out into scams and freelancers had to learn to protect themselves the hard way.
+In the early ’00s, it was common for online jobs to turn out into scams and freelancers had to learn to protect themselves the hard way.

-Today, job boards, marketplaces and other platforms operate with a fee or use feedback systems to keep scammers at bay and encourage people that online jobs can really become a legitimate way to earn stable income from the comforts of your own home.
+Today, job boards, marketplaces, and other platforms operate with a fee or use feedback systems to keep scammers at bay and encourage people that online jobs can really become a legitimate way to earn a stable income from the comforts of your own home.

-So why don’t everyone with some writing skill just quit their day jobs and focus on providing writing services online?
+So why doesn’t everyone with decent writing skills just quit their day jobs and focus on providing writing services online?

 The Perfect Online Writing Job from Home

-The problem isn’t the lack of writing opportunities available, but finding the perfect ones for your skills, circumstances, or expected fees.
+The problem isn’t the lack of writing opportunities available, but finding the perfect ones for your skills, circumstances, and expected pay.

-In some cases, the job is only available if you’re based from the U.S., Canada and other English-as-first-language countries.
+In some cases, the job is only available if you’re based in the U.S., Canada, or other countries that have English as a first language.
 In other cases, the fees paid are so low that only those from developing countries can survive from their earnings.

-If you want to make it as a freelance writer, here are several things you should decide before checking out what writing jobs are in store for you:
+If you want to make it as a freelance writer, here are several things you should think about before checking out what writing jobs are in store for you:

 - Fiction vs. Non-fiction — You don’t have to worry about choosing which has better opportunities, since there are plenty of fiction and non-fiction writing jobs available.
-But since newswriting, academic writing, web copy, resume writing, and other copy that require technical writing is totally different to blogging, writing short stories or poetry, and so on, knowing where your writing skills fit perfectly would increase your productivity and income in the long run.
+But since news writing, academic writing, web copy, resume writing, and others that require technical writing are totally different from blogging, writing short stories or poetry, and so on, knowing where your writing skills fit perfectly would increase your productivity and income in the long run.

-- Side cash vs. Full time – Will you be able to commit working on a full-time basis?
+- Side cash vs. Full-time job — Will you be able to commit to working on a full-time basis?
 Or are you planning to write for cash on the side?
-This is an important consideration, especially since it correlates the amount of income you’ll be taking home each month.
+This is an important consideration, especially since it correlates with the amount of income you’ll be taking home each month.

 - The Boss — Freelancers still work for other people, whether this means you’re taking in a client directly, or working for a content mill, marketing firm, or any other company.
 Freelance writers who work for companies are usually teamed with other writers and editors, as well as content managers to help with work calendars.

 Other factors, such as payment currency and software requirements, may also affect your decision on a case-to-case basis.
-But answering these four considerations could help trim down your results when searching for freelance writing jobs.
+But these four factors could help trim down your results when searching for freelance writing jobs.

 150+ Ways You Can Get Paid to Write

-I tried to categorize this list as organized as possible with payment information and other important info.
+I did my best to categorize this list as organized as possible with payment information and other important info.
 Have fun hunting your preferred freelance writing jobs from home!